The IRS requires that all taxpayers file a tax return, regardless of age.

 Unlike other taxpayers, the IRS treats your child differently depending on whether they earn money from work or through investments.
-All dependent children who earn more than $5,950 of income during the year must file a personal income tax return and might owe tax to the IRS.
+All dependent children who earn more than $6,300 of income in 2016 must file a personal income tax return and might owe tax to the IRS.
 Earned income only applies to wages and salaries your child receives as a result of providing services to an employer, even if only through a part-time job.

-However, even if your child earns less than $5,950 during the year, it may be a good idea to file a tax return for them, because they could be eligible for a tax refund.
+However, even if your child earns less than $6,300 during 2016, it may be a good idea to file a tax return for them, because they could be eligible for a tax refund.
 Regardless of the amount of income your child earns, their standard deduction is different than yours.
-It can never exceed the larger of $950 or their earned income plus $300, with the maximum equal to $5,950.
+It can never exceed the larger of $1,050 or their earned income plus $350, with the maximum equal to $6,300.